CONDITIONS OF HIRE AND INFORMATION FOR HIRERS

 The keys will be available 1 hour before the hiring time, unless extra time is agreed by prior arrangement with the Bookings Secretary.

-- Both the deposit and the hire charge must be paid at the time of booking and sent to the Bookings Secretary with the completed Booking Form.
+- The hire charge must be paid at the time of booking and sent to the Bookings Secretary with the completed Booking Form.
 Public Liability is the responsibility of the hirer pro tem.

 - Regular Hirers will be invoiced monthly in arrears and payment terms are strictly 14 days from the date of invoice.

-- For wedding receptions and evening parties, the deposit and rate are to be agreed separately with the Bookings Secretary.
+- For wedding receptions and longer hires the rates are to be agreed separately with the Bookings Secretary.
 Marquees subject to separate agreement.
 The Hirer is responsible for obtaining 3rd Party Liability Insurance and provide a copy of the Insurance/Certificate

 - Hirers may cancel bookings by giving at least 2 weeks notice.